jhonatan11530/jhonatan11530/README.md

 # Biography

 Hi, my name is Jhonatan Fernandez.
 I'm 22 years old.
 I'm from CALI-COLOMBIA.
-I am a developer I have knowledge of programming languages Java, C #, Asp.NET, Javascript, Jquery I handle framework like laravel, angular
-I am a responsible person, with aspirations, I have a facility for interact with people, I am a very honest and punctual person I learn quickly and I am interested in properly complying with
+I am a developer I have knowledge of programming languages Java, C #, Asp.NET,Other I handle framework like laravel, angular I am a responsible person, with aspirations, I have a facility for interact with people, I am a very honest and punctual person I learn quickly and I am interested in properly complying with